WiseMan6/WiseMan6/README.md

 ### Hi there 👋

 - I'm a Russian self-study hobbyist with poor English knowledge, but still trying to think on it without Online Translators.
-- My main language TypeScript, and I'm currently infatuated by Rust Programming Language.
+- My main languages is TypeScript & Rust Programming Language
 - Mainly, I'm making tools for yourself and friends, but sometimes I'm making more useful things.

 <!--